pr-vsl/pr-vsl.github.io/_pages/about.md

 email: nomail@nomail.edu.vn
 ---

 We are *Causal Perception and Reasoning* research group based in HCMC, Vietnam.
-Our group's mission is built on a simple but powerful premise: true AI must move beyond correlation-based Perception (recognizing *what* is in the data) to achieve genuine *Causal Reasoning* (understanding *why* it happens).
+Our group's mission is built on a simple but powerful premise: true AI must move beyond correlation-based Perception (recognizing *what* is in the data) to achieve *Causal Reasoning* (understanding *why* it happens).
 This focus on causality is the common thread that connects our diverse research areas.
 We don't just build models that see; we build models that understand.

 Here is a concise, keypoint-driven version of your research pillars.